6.2 Administration and governance

 Under the auspices of the Ministry of Children and Education, the following agencies manage the ministry’s responsibility regarding supervision:

 The National Agency for Education and Quality (STUK).
 The agency is responsible for the economic supervision of the self-governing education institutions under the ministry’s responsibility.
 The supervision ensures an efficient management of the education institutions.
 Furthermore, the agency is responsible for the academic supervision and quality assurance of the institutions.
+The agency is also responsible for the ministry’s citizen- and institution-oriented tasks with regard to supporting the institutions, publishing analyses and guidelines, as well as interpreting and understanding laws and regulations.
 Lastly, the agency is responsible for the development of the teaching, the common goals, curriculum development, etc.

 The National Agency for IT and Learning (STIL): The agency is responsible for all IT systems and solutions in relation to teaching (e.g., the teaching material platform EMU.dk and a communication and cooperation platform AULA).
 Furthermore, the agency is also responsible for collecting and providing data within the education area, digital tests and exams, and is responsible for the implementation of a range of political agreements within the area of education, for instance IT in the primary and lower secondary education and the action plan for technology in education.